Codecademy/docs/content/javascript/concepts/promise/terms/resolve/resolve.md

 ---
-Title: ".resolve()"
+Title: '.resolve()'
-Description: "Returns a new Promise object that turns into the value that was passed to the method."
+Description: 'Returns a new Promise object that turns into the value that was passed to the method.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "Methods"
+  - 'Methods'
-  - "Promise"
+  - 'Promise'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/full-stack-engineer-career-path"
+  - 'paths/full-stack-engineer-career-path'
 ---

 Returns a new `Promise` object that turns into the value that was passed to the method.